w3f/polkadot-validator-setup/ansible/README.md

 * `polkadot_network_id` - The network identifier, such as `ksmcc2` (for Kusama) or `polkadot`.
 * `node_exporter_enabled` - Enable or disable the setup of [Node Exporter](https://github.com/prometheus/node_exporter).
 It's up to you whether you want it or not.

-The other default values from the example can be left as is.
+The other default values from the example file can be left as is.

 Example: